soilwise-he/SoilWise-documentation/tech/docs/technical_components/interlinker.md

 - analytics functions, e.g. aggregating health status history to generate health indicators for UI visualisation.

 !! @Vassilis to add relevant details
+!!
+Proposal from @Rob to move this component to metadata augmentation